 The dead body of Curator Wade Dewolfe was found under a large bronze statue of Agememnon of the Egyptian exhibit on loan to the Museum of World History and Civilization!
 Who was the murderer?
 The director of the Museum?
 His arch-rival?
-A grad student he was having an affair with?
 Join Detectives Montgomery and Swift on this wacky adventure to discover whodunnit!

 Apr.
 28, 29 @ 8 PM

 May.
 5, 6, 12 @ 8 PM

 May.
 13,14 @ 2 PM